Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

 \subsection{Quantum devices}

-In this section, we model a general quantum device that can be used by a prover in our protocol specified in \cref{sec:completeness}.
+In this subsection, we model a general quantum device that can be used by a device in our protocol specified in \cref{sec:completeness}.
 Our definition is based on the definition given in \cite[Section 4.1]{mv2021selftest}.

 \begin{defn} A device $D = (S, M, \Pi, P)$ is specified by Hilbert spaces named $\calH_D$, $\calH_Y$, and $\calH_R$, with $\dim(\calH_Y) = \abs{\calY}^{2N}$ and $\dim(\calH_R) = 2^{2Nw}$, and the following. \begin{enumerate} \item A set $S \coloneqq \{ \psi^\theta \mid \theta \in \thetaset \} \subset \calD(\calH_D \otimes \calH_Y)$ of states where each state $\psi^\theta$ is classical on $\calH_Y$: